hsk81/protobuf-rpc-js/README.md

 |Hex       |`msg.encodeHex()`       |`cls.decodeHex(buf)`       |
 |Delimited |`msg.encodeDelimited()` |`cls.decodeDelimited(buf)` |

-It is also possible to put a custom `encoding` by mixing the pre-defined encodings, for example:
+It is also possible to creating a custom `encoding` by mixing the pre-defined encodings, for example:

 ```js
 var my_service = new ProtoBuf.Rpc(My.Service, {